WESTERN STATES MUZZLE LOADER ASSOCIATION

 defined by NMLRA Rules.

-inspected by the Range Officer or designee prior to shooting first match.
+2. Muskets must be inspected by the Range Officer or designee prior to shooting first match.

-XVI.
+XII.
 BLACK POWDER CARTRIDGE AGGREGATE MATCHES:

 1. Rifles: Late 1800